 I have since heard that I can’t be seen for my first consultants appointment and scan until I am 17 weeks so I have another three weeks to wait.
 Which all though is frustrating doesn’t seem to bad as it means that hopefully we can find out the sex of the baby then instead of waiting for the second scan.
 Also the fact I heard a heartbeat with the midwife has been very reassuring and not something you would usually get to experience until your 16 week check.

-Unfortunately I picked up a chest infection while on holiday and it made me feel very sick for several days until the antibiotics kicked in but the last couple of days the sickness seems to have passed again and I am hoping that will be the end of it.
+Unfortunately I picked up a chest infection while on holiday and it made me feel very sick for several days until Doxycycline kicked in but the last couple of days the sickness seems to have passed again and I am hoping that will be the end of it.
 Although when I was pregnant with Rowan I suffered with Symphysis Pubis Dysfunction (SPD) and Sciatica and I have been warned that the SPD will reoccur with this pregnancy.
 I have had a few niggles but so far it’s not been too bad.

 We started telling people this week as I’ve developed a small bump and its noticeable.
 Most people although shocked as like us thought Rowan was our last child have been very supportive.
 It’s a good job I hadn’t got round to selling on my maternity clothes yet!
 Finding out at three months has already made it seem like the pregnancy is flying by so I hope it continues to do so.